xz76/R21/README.md

 ## Example

-The artificial dataset `example_data.csv` (included in this repository) contain clustered observations from an illness-death process without recovery.
+The artificial dataset `example_data.csv` (included in this repository) contains clustered observations from an illness-death process without recovery.
 The matrix `tmat` of possible transitions for this process can be created as follows
 ```
 > tmat <- transMat(x = list(c(2, 3), c(3), c()),
 +                  names = c("Health", "Illness", "Death"))